Why do it?

 $1100 on the Green Bay Packers -2.5 -110

 Let’s say you won the Yankees bet but lost the Packers bet.
-That means that you would collect back a total of $500 on the Yankees bet (your $300 stake along with $200 in profits) and you would have lost $1100 on your Packers bet.
-Overall, you’ve won $200 but loss $1100.
+That means that you would collect back a total of $500 on the Yankees bet (your $300 stake along with $200 in profits), and you would have lost $1100 on your Packers bet.
+Overall, you’ve won $200 but lost $1100.
 That means you’re down $900 on the ledger.

 Where To Track It?

 Almost every sportsbook allows you to see your betting history, which is the easiest way to track your bets.
 However, it’s hard to do anything with that data.
-If you bet with a bookie, some sort of offline method or in Las Vegas, then you’ll want to keep track via Microsoft Excel or Notepad.
+If you bet with a bookie, some offline method, or in Las Vegas, then you’ll want to keep track via Microsoft Excel or Notepad.
 Something as simple as the following works:

 However, the more detailed you are, the more productive you can be in the long run.
-For example, if you add more details such as the sport you’re betting, the month or time of year and size of the bet, you can start to extract some patterns.
-Maybe you’re very profitable at betting on baseball but you give back all of your winnings during the NFL season.
-Or possibly you win you’re biggest bets that you’re most confident about but you lose your small bets when you’re just taking shots.
-Or maybe you struggle with hockey betting in October and November when the season has just started but you reel in most of your winnings during the playoffs.
+For example, if you add more details such as the sport you’re betting, the month or time of year, and the size of the bet, you can start to extract some patterns.
+Maybe you’re very profitable at betting on baseball, but you give back all of your winnings during the NFL season.
+Or possibly you win your biggest bets that you’re most confident about but you lose your small bets when you’re just taking shots.
+Or maybe you struggle with hockey betting in October and November when the season has just started, but you reel in most of your winnings during the playoffs.
 Is tracking tedious and another layer of work?
 Yes, but in the long run, this is how you become more successful.